fpco/applied-haskell/README.md

 2. We're going to be using LTS 11.10).
 You may as well install an unnecessarily broad number of packages right off the bat:
    `stack build --resolver lts-11.10 classy-prelude-yesod lens rio yesod-test foldl microlens-platform wai-conduit`

+     * You may also find it convenient to run `stack config set resolver lts-11.10` from outside of a project to set your global resolver to match.

 3. Make sure you can run the script below successfully.
 Save it to a file ending with `.hs` and then run `stack filename.hs`.
 On non-Windows systems, you can also do `chmod +x filename.hs &&